bryon82/SailwindRadFixes/README.md

 ### Installation

-**Download from Github**
+If updating remove RadFixes folders and/or RadFixes.dll files from previous installations.

+Extract the downloaded zip.
 Inside the extracted RadFixes-\<version\> folder copy the RadFixes folder and paste it into the Sailwind/BepInEx/Plugins folder.

-**Manual Download from Thunderstore**
-Extract the zip, remove the appended version number from the resulting folder, and copy that entire folder (not just the contents) into the Sailwind/BepInEx/Plugins folder.